Hospitality Award flexibility during coronavirus

 Secondary employment, training or professional development while on reduced hours

-From the first full pay period on or after 1 July 2020, if an employee is temporarily directed to work reduced hours, they can request to take up:
+From the first full pay period on or after 1 July 2020 until 27 September 2020, if an employee was temporarily directed to work reduced hours, they could request:

 - reasonable secondary employment